akshayjshah/blog/posts/language-use-on-github.md

 GitHub's own [Brian Doll][brian-doll] published a [data set][brian-doll-data] titled "Programming Language Correlations," but as an astute commenter pointed out, it's really a set of conditional probabilities.
-For our question, that's an important distinction---while conditional probabilities let us say, "87.9% of CoffeeScript programmers also code in Ruby," they *don't* allow us to say, "People who write more CoffeeScript also tend to write more Ruby."
+For our question, that's an important distinction --- while conditional probabilities let us say, "87.9% of CoffeeScript programmers also code in Ruby," they *don't* allow us to say, "People who write more CoffeeScript also tend to write more Ruby."
 To tackle our question, we'll need access to some more granular data.